jamesmcdonagh/Devops_Essentials/essentials.md

 - System Metaphor has been adopted as a core practice by the agile community.
 ## [Systems thinking](https://en.wikipedia.org/wiki/Systems_theory)
 ## [Two Pizza Teams](http://blog.idonethis.com/two-pizza-team/)
+- Bezos believes teams shouldn’t be larger than what two pizzas can feed.
+Small teams make it easier to communicate more effectively rather than more, to stay decentralized and moving fast, and encourage high autonomy and innovation.
 ## [Prioritisation](http://www.theagilemindset.co.uk/the-scrum-philosophy/)
 - Work on the most important thing first
 ## [Use analogies to communicate important concepts](http://www.techrepublic.com/blog/10-things/10-ways-to-explain-things-more-effectively/)